 Based on successful results, participating school leaders and teachers are highly supportive of the changes the Early Literacy Support approach brings to the classroom.

 The number of schools using Early Literacy Support is rapidly expanding.
-Over 250 schools are currently participating.
+To date, there are 370 schools currently participating across New Zealand.
 Along with an improvement in essential print knowledge, Reading Recovery and classroom teachers reported the following progress:

 To be kept informed on progress, please click on the link below.